geraldmaboshe/flight_booking/backend/README.md

 - Run `npm install` to install dependencies
 - create `.env` in the source folder with your values as shown in the .env.sample
-- Run `docker-compose up` to run postgres db and adminer.
-Adminer will be running at http://localhost:8080
+- Run `docker-compose up` to pull postgres db and adminer.
+Adminer will run at http://localhost:8080
 - Run `npm run migrate` to migrate the database
 - Run `npm run seed` to seed the database
 - Navigate to the src folder by running `cd src`